 PJM reserves the right to audit the results presented in an Initial or Updated Post-Installation M&V Report.
 The M&V Audit may be conducted any time, including during the defined EE Performance Hours.
-If the M&V Audit is performed and results finalized prior to the start of a Delivery Year, the Nominated EE Value confirmed by the Audit becomes the Final Nominated EE Value that is used to measure RPM Commitment Compliance during the Delivery Year.
-If the M&V Audit is performed and results finalized after the start of a Delivery Year, the Nominated EE Value confirmed by the M&V Audit becomes the basis to determine if any incremental RPM Commitment Compliance Shortfall needs to be assessed retroactively from June 1 of the Delivery Year to May 31 of the Delivery Year.
+If the M&V Audit is performed and results finalized prior to the start of a Delivery Year, the Nominated EE Value and Capacity Performance value confirmed by the Audit becomes the Final Nominated EE Value and Capacity Performance value that is used to measure RPM Commitment Compliance during the Delivery Year.
+If the M&V Audit is performed and results finalized after the start of a Delivery Year, the Nominated EE Value and Capacity Performance value confirmed by the M&V Audit becomes the basis to determine if any incremental RPM Commitment Compliance Shortfall needs to be assessed retroactively from June 1 of the Delivery Year to May 31 of the Delivery Year.